Are you interested in getting free internet?

 Table of Contents

-Check out these options to get free or cheap Internet access.
-You might be surprised to find one or more of them that might help you save money on Internet costs.
+Check out these options to get internet for free.
+You might be surprised to find more than one option that might help you save money on internet costs.

 FreedomPop carries one of the most generous plans to access the Internet for free.
 Here’s how it works.
 They send you a small wireless router access point.
 You carry the device with you and turn on the device when you need Internet access.
 It works wherever you are, letting you browse as long as you need to.